FivEawE/AutoSplitterGTAVCS/README.md

 ### Version 0.7

 * Changed the way the offsets are retrieved.
-Now the autosplitter should support new PPSSPP releases without changing a single line of code.
+Now the autosplitter should support new PPSSPP releases without changing a single line of code (thanks to Parik's help).
 * Added support for Japanese version.

 ### Version 0.6.2